jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 For example, suppose that in our group of consumers, women are more likely to perform the key event than men.
 Then the advertising platform will select more women from the total group to show them the ad.
 In the end, there will be more women in the group who saw ads, and more men in the group who didn't see ads.
 It is clear, that the group with more women is more likely to have a higher rate of key events.
 The selection is then, biased; and we cannot assure the causality of that event rate.
 Therefore, we cannot consider this measure as a reliable one.

 Ideally, to measure the causal effect of an specific ad we have to look the differences between consumers behavior in two different settings, that are *exactly* the same except that in one setting the consumers see an ad, and in the other they don't.
-In the latter case the splitting of the groups by exposed and unexposed users was clearly biased.
-[Lewis et al. 2013] [measure-lewis]
+In the latter case the splitting of the groups by exposed and unexposed users was clearly biased. ([Lewis et al. 2013] [measure-lewis]).

-#### Noisy Data - A/B Classical Test
+### Noisy Data - A/B Classical Test

 To prevent bias selection, we can divide in advance our groups randomly and equally distributed on the features of interest.
 In this case, we ignore the exposure information in both treatment and control.
 Of course, we are not showing ads to the Control Group.
 By comparing all users, without distinguishing between exposed or unexposed, we are generalizing the comparison with the users that wouldn't have been exposed to the ads and the ones that would have been exposed as well.